FAQs for Taxpayers

 How do state tax credit limits affect me?

-Under the new Georgia House Bill 217 recently passed, the statewide limit for the Qualified Expense Tax Credit is increased from $58 Million to $100 Million.
+Under Georgia House Bill 217, the statewide limit for the Qualified Expense Tax Credit is increased from $58 Million to $100 Million.
 This increased credit cap is effective for tax years beginning on January 1, 2019 and ending on December 31, 2028.
 The tax credit cap goes back down to $58 Million beginning on January 1, 2029.
 These tax credits are approved on a first come, first served basis.
 In 2014, the credit cap was reached on January 22, 2014.
-Since 2015, the entire cap has been met on the very first business day of the year.
+From 2015 to 2018, the entire cap has been met on the very first business day of the year.
+In 2019, the cap was met by December, 2019.
+In 2020, the contributions were only $97m so the approved tax credits were just short of fully meeting the cap.

-Even with the increased credit cap, the historical demand, plus the expected increased demand for tax benefits under the new tax law, it is expected that the pre-approved contributions for each year will continue to exceed the cap.
-As a result of taxpayer requests to Georgia for pre-approval of contributions exceeding the annual credit caps, Georgia taxpayers are currently approved for a prorated percentage of their intended contribution amounts.
-For example, if Georgia pre-approves $200 Million for the 2019 education expense tax credits, taxpayer contributions will be prorated down to a proration percentage of 50% since the credit cap for 2019 is $100 Million.
-In recent years, the proration percentage has been between 45% and 55%.
-However, it is hard to tell where the 2019 and future proration percentages will end up as a result of the increased cap and the expected increase in demand for the Georgia education credit.
+Even with the increased credit cap, the historical demand, plus the expected increased demand for tax benefits under the new tax law, it is possible that the pre-approved contributions for each year will exceed the cap.
+When taxpayer requests to Georgia for pre-approval of contributions exceed the annual credit caps, Georgia taxpayers are currently approved for a prorated percentage of their intended contribution amounts.
+For example, if Georgia pre-approves $200 Million for the 2022 education expense tax credits by January 3, 2022, taxpayer contributions will be prorated down to a proration percentage of 50% since the credit cap for 2022 is $100 Million.
+For 2019 through 2021, the cap has not been met, so 100% of pre-approved contributions have been available.
+However, it is hard to tell where the 2022 and future proration percentages will end up as a result of the new tax laws increasing demand for the Georgia education credit.

 I want to be part of ALEF Fund, what is next?